-What’s needed is expertise in knowing where bottlenecks exist and how best to permanently dismantle them to get the vaccines to people in all countries.
-In ASEAN, the Global Alliance for Trade Facilitation and the US-ASEAN Business Council (USABC) are drawing on the strengths of their business networks and partners, as well as the Alliance’s technical expertise, to help navigate vaccines and key support materials through import processes as fast as possible.
-The immediate challenge is that supply chain complexities will multiply with the rise in both the number of suppliers and shipment volumes.
-Solid preparation is critical to ensure that the scaling of this worldwide effort is not hampered by challenges that could have been seen in advance.
+What’s needed is expertise in knowing where bottlenecks exist and how best to permanently dismantle them.
+In ASEAN, the Global Alliance for Trade Facilitation and the US-ASEAN Business Council (USABC) are drawing on the strengths of their business networks and partners, as well as the Alliance’s technical expertise, to help rapidly navigate key healthcare materials through import processes.

-In short, close collaboration between governments and the companies handling vaccine logistics is critical, which is why the Alliance and USABC have created a three-stage, fully–funded project to help developing countries in ASEAN partner with companies to uncover problems and test new solutions.
+Because close collaboration between governments and the companies handling health-related logistics is critical, the Alliance and USABC have created a fully-funded project that brings together both sectors to detect problems and test new solutions.

-1. In-country assessment of import processes by engaging with public and private sector stakeholders among the extensive regional networks of the Alliance and USABC.
-This gives a snapshot of the prevailing processes when importing a vaccine into an ASEAN country, and the opportunities to improve.
+1. In-country assessment of import processes by engaging with public and private sector stakeholders among the extensive networks of the Alliance and USABC.
+This gives a snapshot of the prevailing processes when importing critical health supplies.